 Robert is a volunteer at St. Clare School.
 He also has served on the Board of Directors of the USC Alumni Club of Portland.

-Robert enjoys watching college football, playing golf, singing and playing music on the electronic keyboard.
+Robert enjoys watching college football and basketball, playing golf, singing and playing music on the electronic keyboard.

 “FDCPA Violations Defense”